 Auxiliary batteries used in high-power applications should be SLI (Starting, Lights, Ignition) types, like the Optima RedTop® shown at left, or the Exide Orbital® shown at right.
 Remember, this application (amplifier peak current support) is high amperage for short durations, and not long-term reserve capacity like you would need in a portable application.
 Since both batteries are lead-acid (AGM or otherwise), the batteries may be connected in parallel.
 In fact, using an isolator on such a set up defeats the purpose which is to keep the voltage as stiff as possible.
 Quite obviously we need to isolate them with fuses in case the wiring gets shorted.

-There are batteries designed to be discharged lower than 50% SOC (state of discharge), yet maintain a reasonable charge-cycle life (≈150-200).
+There are batteries designed to be discharged lower than 50% SoC, yet maintain a reasonable charge-cycle life (≈150-200).
 This is not the type of battery you want to use, unless you're operating portable.
 Even then, they have to be sized based on their duty cycle.
 In the case of high power mobile, it is the peak current capability of an AGM battery that is ideal for the application.

-If you have about 3 hours of spare time, and you want to know more about battery technology than most engineers, then visit Battery University!
+If you want to know more about battery technology than most engineers, then visit Battery University!
 Better yet, the ARRL sells the third edition of the book the site is based on, Batteries in a Portable World, by Isidor Buchmann.
 If you're into batteries for any application, this book is the definitive source.

 Perfect Switch® also makes isolators and switches for high current applications, and both employ FET technology.
 One of their units is shown at left.
 One very good advantage is there are no contacts which could fuse together in a dead-short scenario.
 In fact, drawing current over their rating will cause them to disconnect, and require a reset.
 This is about as fail-safe as you can get.
 Proper fusing is still required, however.